There are multiple sources of funding for student events.

 Student Bar Association (SBA)

 The SBA is the student government of the law school and represents the interests of law students generally.
 SBA oversees the activities of student organizations and allocates funding to them.
-For more information on SBA, see the SBA TWEN page.
-Application forms can be found here.
+For more information on SBA, see the SBA TWEN course.
+Application forms can be found there.